emca-it/CyberX/08-00-00-Alert_module/08-00-00-Alert_module.md

 ![](/media/media/image95.png)

-Also, on this tab, you can recover the alert dashboard, by clicking the "Recovery Alert Dashboard" button.# Type of the Alert module rules #
+Also, on this tab, you can recover the alert dashboard, by clicking the "Recovery Alert Dashboard" button.

+## Alert rules ##

 The various RuleType classes, defined in CyberX.
 An instance is held in memory for each rule, passed all of the data returned by querying Elasticsearch